TheDuckCow/Blender_Effectors/README.md

 - Changing the falloff mode/parameters
 - Advanced (i.e. direct) control of the driver equation

+Additional effector types:
+- Transform Effector (Current implementation)
+- Texture Effector (Transform based on nearest pixel value of a UV mapped plane)
+- In-line Effector (Same as transform, but transforms made in a line to/from the control armature as opposed to from rest position)

+Additional desirable changes and additions:
+- Influence vetex group: So that transforms only affect a specific group of vertices (using hooks?)
+- Local/global options, for different effects (e.g. if you just wanted to scale on z-axis around control, but source objects are at different orientations)

 Current Version notes
 =================

 The "Update Effector" does nothing at this current time.
 For current functionality demostration, see the following video: https://www.facebook.com/photo.php?v=736784593054780&l=5256051204140495370

 Currently, it *does* work to have multiple effectors on the same object without any issue.
 There is however an issue with location-changing effectors with feedback looping (driver moves object, but then driver is based on object position).
-Will be fixed in the future with empties and intermediate objects.
+Will be fixed in the future with empties as intermediate objects or equivalent setup.

 Moo-Ack!